AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> project --> <main>

 :menuselection:`Build --> Project --> <main>`
-  The menu will list of all mains defined in your project hierarchy.
+  List all main units defined in your project hierarchy, if any.
   Each menu item will build the selected main.